glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 When the whole process is done, the output object should be ready, and can be returned out the API.

+The API features a query parameter "week" which allows the caller to specify that they only want the data for a single week.
+If this flag is set, the return value will just be the object for that week.

 ## Coding Conventions

 ### Naming